-Section 5.3 - The Urban System is composed of a variety of communities that contain diverse living, working and cultural opportunities.
+- Section 5.3 The Urban System is composed of a variety of communities that contain diverse living, working and cultural opportunities.
 The Urban System in Peel consists of lands within the 2031 Regional Urban Boundary as shown on Schedule D of the Plan.
-It includes: lands identified and protected as part of the natural environment and resources in the preceding chapters of the Plan, the Toronto-Lester B Pearson International Airport, urban growth centres and Regional Intensification Corridors.
+It includes: lands identified and protected as part of the natural environment and resources in the preceding chapters of the Plan, the Toronto-Lester B Pearson International Airport, urban growth centres and Regional Intensification Corridors. - Section 5.3.1.1 To conserve the environmental and resource attributes of the Region. - Section 5.3.1.3 To establish healthy complete urban communities that contain living, working and recreational opportunities, which respect the natural environment, resources and the characteristics of existing communities - Section 5.3.1.4 Contributing to achieving intensified and compact form and a mix of land uses in appropriate areas that efficiently use land, service, infrastructure and public finances while taking into account the characteristics of existing communities and services.

-- Section 5.3.1.1 To conserve the environmental and resource attributes of the Region. - Section 5.3.1.3 To establish healthy complete urban communities that contain living, working and recreational opportunities, which respect the natural environment, resources and the characteristics of existing communities - Section 5.3.1.4 Contributing to achieving intensified and compact form and a mix of land uses in appropriate areas that efficiently use land, service, infrastructure and public finances while taking into account the characteristics of existing communities and services. - Section 5.3.1.5 To achieve an urban structure, form and densities which are pedestrian friendly and transit supportive. - Section 5.3.1.8 To provide for the need of Peel's changing age structure and allow opportunities for residents to live in their own communities as they age. - Section 5.3.2.2.
+- Section 5.3.1.5 To achieve an urban structure, form and densities which are pedestrian friendly and transit supportive. - Section 5.3.1.8 To provide for the need of Peel's changing age structure and allow opportunities for residents to live in their own communities as they age. - Section 5.3.2.2.
 Direct urban development and redevelopment to the Urban System within the 2021 Regional Urban Boundary, as shown on Schedule D, consistent with the policies of this Plan and the area municipal official plans; - Section 5.3.2.3 Plan for the provision and financing of Regional services so as to efficiently use existing services and infrastructure, and generally accommodate a pattern of compact forms of urban development and redevelopment. - Section 5.5.2.2 Direct a significant portion of new growth to the built-up areas of the community through intensification - Section 5.5.2.3 Develop compact, transit-supportive communities in designated greenfield areas. - Section 5.9.2.5 Optimizing the use of existing and new Regional transportation infrastructure to support growth in an efficient, compact form.

-The proposed development is located within an area in Brampton that is built up, and is served by existing transit with associated infrastructure and enhanced service currently being proposed.
-The Region of Peel and the City have been working collaboratively in planning for the future capacity enhancement of municipal functional servicing infrastructure in the area required to support the additional densities contemplated in the area, including those that would service the subject lands.
-There are existing transit services in the area that can service the subject lands and will serve as a basis for future capacity enhancement for the area.
-The development proposes new residential types for the area in close proximity to existing schools, transit, a future neighbourhood park and commercial mixed uses, which will support the creation of complete communities.
+The proposed development is located within an area in Brampton that is built up, and is served by existing transit system with infrastructure and service enhanced currently being proposed.
+There are existing municipal infrastructure and services in the area that can service the subject lands and will serve as a basis for future capacity enhancement for the area.
+The development proposes new residential types for the area with close proximity to existing schools and transit and future neighbourhood park and commercial mixed uses, which will support the creation of complete communities.
 It will also create new compact urban form that will intensify the underutilized lands.
-The proposal also conserves the environment through protection of natural heritage features.